shangll/shangll.github.io/_pages/cv.md

 {% include base_path %}

-2019-2024	Ph.D. in Cognitive Neuroscience
+<p style="line-height: 1.15;">2019-2024	Ph.D. in Cognitive Neuroscience

 Donders Institute in Nijmegen, The Netherlands

 Supervisor: Marius Peelen - [Visual Cognitive Neuroscience](https://www.ru.nl/en/departments/donders-centre-for-cognition/visual-cognitive-neuroscience)

-Thesis: How we see what is new: The role of attention and object attributes in visual memory search
+Thesis: How we see what is new: The role of attention and object attributes in visual memory search</p>

-CURRENT WORK EXPERIENCE
+Current Work
 ======
 2024-	Visiting researcher at Donders Institute for Brain, Cognition and Behaviour, Netherland

-SKILLS
+Skills
 ======
 * Experiment & Data Analysis
   * **EEG (preferred)**, fMRI